 The other Schedule Q can come into play when a company or organization is setting up or making changes to a pension or retirement savings plan, such as a 401(k), or some other employee benefit plan.
 Companies want to make sure that their plans are structured correctly so that they qualify for any special tax treatment that may be available.
 A company files Form 5300 with the IRS to ask for a “determination letter,” a document that says a plan indeed qualifies for a certain treatment.
 A similar form, the 5307, is used when modifying certain plans, and Form 5310 is for use when ending a plan.

 Schedule Q and benefit plans

 In making a determination about a benefit plan, the IRS looks at the plan rather broadly.
 However, a company can ask the IRS to make a more detailed examination of particular aspects of its plan by filing Schedule Q along with Form 5300, 5307 or 5310; the same schedule is used with all three forms.
 This version of Schedule Q is simply a list of yes-or-no questions; if the company checks “yes” for a question, the IRS will rule on that specific item.
 For example, benefit plans generally cannot discriminate against some employees to the benefit of others.
-By checking “yes” on Line 3 of Schedule Q, a company asks the IRS to rule on whether its plan is nondiscriminatory.

 From stocks and bonds to rental income, TurboTax Premier helps you get your taxes done right